lucas-portela/SPX/README.md

     * data-spx-left = element's offset left
     * data-spx-bottom = element's calculated bottom
     * data-spx-right = element's calculated right
-4. You can write any expression with any amount of math operators, constants and element's properties
+4. You can write any expression with any number of math operators, numbers and element properties
-5. There are as well to other constants you can use in your math expressions:
+5. There are as well two other constants you can use in your math expressions:
     * H = window height
     * W = window width

-# Now you can enjoy the power of expressivity making your life easier through the help of SPX :)
+# Now you can enjoy the expressivity power making your life easier through the SPX help :)
 Don't forget to share this good news with the world!